Adlink-ROS/roscube-doc/nvidia/gmsl_camera/frame_sync.rst

   :width: 80%
   :align: center

-| Frame Sync mode is a mechanism to make sure all of your camera is in passive mode, and every frame can by triggered by external signal.
+| Frame Sync mode is a mechanism to make sure all of your cameras are in passive mode, and every frame can by triggered by external signal.
-| Therefore, host side has the full permission to control when the camera to collect the frame and the received timestamp.
+| Therefore, host side has the full permission to control when the camera collects the frame and the received timestamp.

 .. image:: images/frame-sync-30fps.png
   :width: 80%